A family run organic farm

 The history of Mount Briscoe

 John Briscoe (originally from Crofton Hall in Cumberland) built Scragh (or Srah) Castle near Tullamore in 1588.
 Scragh Castle, Tullamore’s oldest house is a surviving Offaly tower house which was damaged in the Cromwellian Wars of 1649 – 1652.
-Mount Briscoe estate originally extended to Scragh Castle and has been in the family since the 16th Century.
+Mount Briscoe demense has been in the family since the 16th Century.
 The present Georgian house, built in the 1830s replaced an abandoned 18th century one.
 This handsome residence is situated in its own grounds, substantially set back from the road with tooled limestone Palladian style sweeping wall to the driveway.

 Mount Briscoe passed down through the generations and after the death of Louis Edgill in April 1950, the task of running the Mount Briscoe lands went to his youngest son, W. H. (Henry) Edgill born in 1936.
 The Edgill’s were noted to be assiduous farmers and successful breeders of horses and pedigree bulls.

-Henry married Elizabeth Payne from Ballymoe, County Galway in 1962, they had two children William and Margaret.
 The farm is 45ha and is comprised of 16ha of forestry (hardwood plantation) which Henry planted in 1994.
 Additionally 29ha of permanent pasture and traditional hay meadow contributing to our substantial biodiversity credentials.
-Henry & Betty ran a beef suckler herd and produced Hereford weanlings off a grass fed system.
+Henry and his wife Elizabeth ran a beef suckler herd and produced Hereford weanlings off a grass fed system.
 They chose Hereford as they believe they give you excellent meat quality, easy calving ability, good fertility, adaptability and excellent temperament.
 Henry retired from active farming in 2012/’13.

-Mount Briscoe’s seventh generation farmer Margaret Edgill (daughter of Henry) has embraced farming with the same ethos and principles laid down by previous generations.
+Mount Briscoe’s seventh generation farmer Margaret Edgill has embraced farming with the same ethos and principles laid down by previous generations.
 Margaret returned to the farm in 2013 after a fulfilling career in the festival & event sector, arts and tourism.

-Margaret has also undertaken the restoration of a 17th Century School House adjoined to Mount Briscoe.
-Works commenced in November 2006 and were completed in 2012.
+Margaret has also undertaken the restoration of a 17th Century School House adjoining Mount Briscoe, which was completed in 2012.

 Geography and Landscape